SBCConnect/documentation/docs/pages/check-user-configuration.md

 }

 #Check we're connected - exit if not
 If ((Get-PSSession | Where-Object -FilterScript {$_.ComputerName -like '*.online.lync.com'}).State -ne 'Opened') {write-host "Unable to connect to online services.
-Please try the connection again." -BackgroundColor Red -ForegroundColor White; pause; exit}
+Please try the connection again." -BackgroundColor Red -ForegroundColor White; pause; break}

 #Confirm you’re logged into the correct tenant - Is it the correct name?
 $tenant = Get-CsTenant | Select DisplayName